D.L. Geary Brewing Co.

 Located in Portland, Maine, D.L.
 Geary Brewing Company has an impressive past, present and no-doubt future in the world of craft beer.
-With the help of his wife Karen, founder and president David Geary has built one of the state’s most well-known and respected microbreweries, which in two years will celebrate its 30th year of brewing highly-rated, traditional English-style ales.
+With the help of his late wife, Karen, founder and president David Geary has built one of the state’s most well-known and respected microbreweries, which in 2016 celebrated its 30th year of brewing highly-rated, traditional English-style Ales.

 Today, Geary’s is still recognized as a pioneer in America’s brewing renaissance and as a model of quality and excellence for the industry.
-The brewery recently opened its first ever tasting room that will give visitors the opportunity to sample Geary’s beers, chat with the staff, and learn about their nearly 30 years of brewing experience.
+The brewery has their own tasting room that gives visitors the opportunity to sample Geary’s beers, chat with the staff, and learn about their recently accomplished 30 years of brewing experience.